Montana/jeffrey-epstein-timeline/README.md

 - **Epstein's Connections** (Political, Business, Academic, and Social)
 - **Financial Activities** (Advisory, Investments, Real Estate, Offshore Accounts)

+## My Core Theory

+Epstein was primarily a financial front/money manager for ultra-wealthy clients, particularly Leslie Wexner, rather than generating wealth through his own investment genius.

+### Evidence

+* Wexner gave Epstein power of attorney in 1991 and essentially gifted him a $77 million Manhattan mansion
+* Leon Black paid him $50-75 million for "tax advice" between 2012-2017
+* Epstein claimed to only take clients with $1 billion+ net worth, but no legitimate billionaire clients were ever identified beyond Wexner
+* His hedge fund had no verified external investors or documented investment strategy

+How it worked: Epstein likely managed Wexner's money and possibly other wealthy individuals' funds, taking substantial fees and gaining access to insider information.
+The "billionaire lifestyle" was funded by management fees rather than personal investment returns.

 ## Possible Intelligence Links

 | Agency                                | Country        | Possible Link to Epstein                                                                           |